Inferring signed social networks from contact patterns: Introduction

 \section{Introduction}

 Networks are often used to represent complex social systems, where nodes represent individuals and edges represent relationships between them.
 Signed networks can provide a richer representation of social systems than their unsigned counterparts by allowing for the distinction between positive and negative relationships according to the signs that annotate the edges.
 This distinction is crucial for understanding social dynamics, as positive and negative relationships can have different effects on individual behavior and group dynamics~\cite{harrigan2020negative}.
 Signed networks are used in social science to study phenomena such as social balance~\cite{harary1953notion}, conflict and cooperation~\cite{hiller2017friends}, and the spread of information and influence~\cite{liu2019influence, he2019information}.
-More recently signed networks are used in the analysis of online social media platforms~\cite{leskovec2010signed, tang2016survey}, including analyzing trust and reputation in online platforms~\cite{guha2004propagation}, identifying polarized communities~\cite{polarized_communities} and modelling recommendation systems~\cite{tang2016recommendations}.
+More recently, signed networks have been used in the analysis of online social media platforms~\cite{leskovec2010signed, tang2016survey}, including analyzing trust and reputation in online platforms~\cite{guha2004propagation}, identifying polarized communities~\cite{polarized_communities} and modelling recommendation systems~\cite{tang2016recommendations}.
+Furthermore, dynamical models applied to signed networks have proven valuable in examining how structural balance and factions evolve over time when interactions are driven by perceived sentiments~\cite{shang2020}.